piersfinlayson/pet-ieee-loader/README.md

 Once a machine language program is executed, and assuming it returned with `RTS`, the loader is automatically re-enabled.

+The ROM verson uses the first cassette buffer (located at $27A) for RAM.

 ## 📜License

 Licensed under the MIT License.
 See LICENSE file for details.